Grobiņa – Order Castle Grobin

 Current state

-Until today, most of the outer walls of the main south wing of the castle and smaller fragments from the north and east have survived.
+Until today, most of the walls of the main southern wing of the castle and smaller fragments from the north and east ones have survived.
 All of them, unfortunately, have modern window openings, distorting the appearance of the original structure to a large extent.
-The area of ruin is a popular place to rest, and numerous outdoor events are organized here.
+The area of ruin is a popular place to rest, and numerous outdoor events are organized there.

 show this monument on map